front-end-foundations/6-Basilica/readme.md

 }
 ```

-Add a shader after the body tag to block access to the page and make the window modal:
+Add a shader div after the body tag to block access to the page and make the window modal:

 ```html
 <div class="shader"></div>